Skip to content

 Tool Config Sensitive bits

-nda-review-cli config/org-policy.json, profiles/, optional config/llm.json LLM provider keys (gitignored)
+nda-review-cli config/org-policy.json, profiles/, optional config/llm.json (or the shared ~/.config/contract-ops/llm.json) LLM provider keys (gitignored)

 docx2pdf-cli Optional .docx2pdfrc Gotenberg URL if remote backend in use